Getting started with Certification exams

 One of the common questions I get asked is: “I am interested in a certification; from where do I start?”.
 Answer maybe obvious for a seasoned exam taker.
 However, for a beginner it could be really confusing.
 So, if you’re interested in preparing for a certification exam, I will give you some easy steps to get you started.

-Before we start, I will assume you have done your research and chosen the certification exam you want to commit to.
+Also, I will assume you have done your research before choosing a certification and committing to it.
 This is very important.
-Make sure the cert you’re about to take align with your career goals.
+Make sure the cert you’re about to take align with your personal and career goals.

 Where to begin?